 In addition to the procedures and protections already described in this Privacy and Cookies Policy, we protect your information and privacy in the following ways:

 Internet services and data storage are provided through established web hosts protected by industry standard firewall and password protection systems.
+This is protected by a SSL certificate.
 We never see or store customers’ credit card or debit card financial information.